 LINGO started in November 2011, in Durban, South Africa during the time of COP17, when we decided to bring together a coalition of people and organizations that push for leaving the fossils in the ground and creating the post carbon society.
-Vanesa’s beautiful image, commissioned by Oilwatch gave the idea a very attractive visual background that quickly spread around.
-Months later, before and during the Rio+20 conference, a few of us who felt the need to push this further, developped the “Transition Treaty“.
+Vanessa’s beautiful image, commissioned by Oilwatch gave the idea a very attractive visual background that quickly spread around.
+Months later, before and during the Rio+20 conference, a few of us who felt the need to push this further, developed the “Transition Treaty“.
 In order to facilitate the framing of the climate challenge in terms of leaving fossil fuels in the ground and transitioning to the post carbon age, we have set up this website and hope to inspire and connect with like-minded organizations and individuals.

 - Kjell Kühne is a world citizen and climate activist with a diverse set of insights into the climate challenge that humanity faces.
 He is German and lives with his family in Chiapas, Mexico.
 He works for the children-led organization Plant-for-the-Planet that empowers children and youth as Climate Justice Ambassadors.
 Since 2000 when he got to know the concept of zero emissions and even more since 2002 when he understood the personal responsibility that comes with a free but resource-predating lifestyle he has been looking for ways to quicken the transition to a sustainable society through education and activism.
 This journey has taken him to five continents and led him to work with very different people from all walks of life such as government, business, NGOs, farmers, indigenous people, schools, universities etc. In 2011 he initiated the establishment of the LINGO coalition and has been working towards the LINGO goals since then.
 Kjell is trained as a psychologist and anthropologist and is fluent in English, German, Spanish, Portuguese, French, Chinese, Indonesian and Lingala.
 Kjell’s blog: http://kjellkuehne.blogspot.com/